-Saul was born in the city of Tarsus, the capital of the province of Cilicia.
+Saul was born in Tarsus, the capital of the province of Cilicia.
 He received a good education in his family and the synagogue school according to the rigorous tradition of Judaism.

 Paul did not know Jesus Christ directly.
 At the time of the Saviour’s public activity, he had finished his studies at Gamaliel and was living in his hometown of Tarsus, where he was probably a rabbi.
-In Jerusalem, the news of the great movement produced by the preaching of the Apostles perhaps brought him back.
-In history he appears as a persecutor, known as Saul; at the murder of Stephen, he was guarding the clothes of the Jews who stoned him to death in the persecution against Christianity that followed.
+In Jerusalem, the news of the great movement produced by the Apostles’ preaching perhaps brought him back.
+In history, he appears as a persecutor, known as Saul; at the murder of Stephen, he was guarding the clothes of the Jews who stoned him to death in the persecution against Christianity that followed.

 Saint Paul goes with Silas on his second missionary journey.
 In the city of Hellenistic culture, Paul delivered a sermon before the Areopagus.
-Praising the condescension of the Athenians towards the gods.
+He was praising the condescension of the Athenians towards the gods.
 Therefore He whom you, not knowing Him, honor, Him I proclaim to you.

 What did Paul and Silas do?

-The corrections officer expected that his bosses would fault him for the escape, and he arranged to run himself through with his sword as opposed to dealing with the repercussion.
+The corrections officer expected that his bosses would fault him for the escape, and he arranged to run himself through with his sword instead of dealing with the repercussions.
 It appears from section 37 that Silas, similar to Paul, was a Roman resident.
-What is the Story of Paul and Silas and what did they do?
+What is the Story of Paul and Silas, and what did they do?

 Paul and Silas served together on the subsequent preacher venture (Acts 15-18).
-Paul and Silas are first referenced together after the Jerusalem Council in Acts 15, as the two men were important for the gathering that returned the chamber’s choice to Syrian Antioch (section 22).
+Paul and Silas are first referenced together after the Jerusalem Council in Acts 15.
+The two men were necessary for the gathering that returned the chamber’s choice to Syrian Antioch (section 22).
 Silas is known as a “prophet “who expressed a lot to support and fortify the adherents” in Antioch.